gfoss/SnowFROC_2013_CTF/README.md

 	[heath novak]		heath@carcarius.com
 	[chris rossi]		crossi@appliedtrust.com

-If you get stuck, see:
+If you get stuck or to verify flags, see:

         ./help/solutions.txt

-To check flags, see:

         ./help/flags.xlsx

 ----This code is optimized for FreeBSD----